What is an internet troll?

 You can’t prevent a troll from targeting you but you can decide how to react.
 So, don’t respond – you’ll never win an argument with a troll because they’re not interested in reason or fairness.

-By not taking the bait to respond, trolls usually give up and go away.
+If you leave the bait untaken and don't respond, trolls usually give up and go away.

 2. Tell someone